vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 number of repetitions was a little lower than usual, reflecting that my return to strength was not complete after the travel and the break from strength exercises.

+## 2025-05-20 and 2025-05-26: at-home jogging

+On Tuesday 2025-05-20 and Monday 2025-05-26, I did at-home jogging due to rain and/or wet ground from recent rain.
+On 2025-05-26, I also skipped the strength exercises that would normally have been due on that day.

+## 2025-05-27: skipped jogging and strength exercises

+On Tuesday 2025-05-27, in India, I skipped jogging and strength exercises as I had spent the morning doing tax work and it was getting late and I didn't want to delay my meal too much.